Advice > Product management

 To put together this guide, we gathered insights from successful candidates we’ve worked with, real reports from OpenAI applicants on Glassdoor and other forums, and official OpenAI resources.

-Part of interviewing at OpenAI involves demonstrating how your work would align with the company’s stated mission of ensuring safe and beneficial AI.
+Part of interviewing at OpenAI involves demonstrating how your work aligns with the company’s stated mission of ensuring safe and beneficial AI.
 As a PM here, you’ll be expected not only to drive product strategy and execution, but also to navigate highly ambiguous environments and align your work with OpenAI’s broader mission.

 Below you’ll find a detailed overview of the interview process, example questions, tips on how to answer, and a preparation plan.